AIShaurya777/RiskTrace/journals/1024030462-Shaurya/w4-uml-design.md

 **My contribution:**
 Worked on the **RiskTrace Use-Case Diagram**, identifying the primary actor, external systems, and major interactions supported by the platform.
 I mapped the Developer's interactions with RiskTrace, including repository analysis, dependency resolution, vulnerability matching, risk prediction, viewing the prioritized dashboard, inspecting CVE details, viewing SHAP explanations, receiving remediation advice, and re-running repository scans.
 I also incorporated the interactions with the GitHub REST API, deps.dev/Scorecard, and OSV/Advisory/NVD as external systems.

-### Other Team Members

-Other team members can replace the above section with their own contribution, such as work on the **Technical UML Architecture** or **Level-1 Data-Flow Diagram**, depending on the diagram they worked on.